cameron-raymond/Website/content/blog/rl-for-traffic-flow.md

 ### Approach

 We used Q-learning for training the agent.
 The Q-table is represented as a dictionary with the state value being the key, and its value being the A(s).
 By using a dictionary (a hash table) instead of an array, we were able to avoid storing entries until they were visited.
 This reduced memory usage as, in-practice, only 8-12% of the state space needed to be explored before convergence.
-We use a learning rate, _α_, of 0.9; a discount factor, _γ_, of 0.5; and an exploration rate, _ε_ of 0.01.
-Additionally, we implemented a softmax policy to compare against the _ε_-greedy policy.
+We use a learning rate, $\alpha$, of 0.9; a discount factor, $\gamma$, of 0.5; and an exploration rate, $\epsilon$ of 0.01.
+Additionally, we implemented a softmax policy to compare against the $\epsilon$ -greedy policy.
 We decided to use Q-learning as we have a very large state space so bootstrapping would be preferable to keep training times reasonable.

 ### Environment